opf/openproject/docs/user-guide/projects/project-lists/README.md

 ### Project lists view explained

-You can use this projects overview to **create a multi project status dashboard** if you include your own [project attributes](../../../system-admin-guide/projects/project-attributes/), e.g. custom status options, project duration or any relevant project information.
+You can use the Project overview page to **create a multi-project status dashboard** if you include your own [project attributes](../../../system-admin-guide/projects/project-attributes/), e.g. custom status options, project duration or any relevant project information.

 > **Please note:** Project attributes an an Enterprise add-on and will only be displayed here for Enterprise on-premises and Enterprise cloud.